 1. Healthy Fats

 Earlier this year, Japanese researchers published their findings: “After controlling for covariates including age, smoking status, BMI and lifetime sun exposure, the results showed that higher intakes of total fat, saturated fat and monounsaturated fat were significantly associated with increased skin elasticity” (Source).
 The study also found that adding a high intake of green and yellow vegetables to that fat consumption improved skin health even further.
 That’s not to say we should eat just any fats.
 If you’re going to consume animal fats, your best bets are those coming from organic, grass-fed, free-range, or wild-caught animal sources.
 Plant sources of healthy fats, include olive oil, coconut oil, avocados, nuts, and seeds.
+Unfortunately, filler oils such as soybean oil are often added to many of the “olive oil” brands available.
+Find a reputable brand!

 Then there are the fatty big guns: the omega-3s.
 Research indicates that supplementing with fish oil can significantly improve skin elasticity.
 Regularly consuming fatty fish like wild-caught salmon will also boost your omega-3 levels.
 Plant sources of omega-3 fatty acids include flaxseeds, chia seeds, pumpkin seeds, and walnuts.
 Personally, I try to eat from a wide variety of omega-3 sources to cover all my bases–DHA, EPA, and ALA.